DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 They could  hear <span title="I have no idea what is this sound">zuzuzu</span> as if giant snake was sliding over land.
 A pale blue swarm of mucus was approaching them like a wall, pushing aside plains' grass.

-He thought whether it already catch up with them.
+He wondered whether it already catch up with them.
 And the moment when he readied himself pale blue slime manifested itself there.

-It had transparent blue body, like an [sea].
+It had transparent blue body, like a [sea].
 One could wonder if comparing its solidified body to that of a jelly would be appropriate.

 [...]